tpluscode/tpluscode.github.io/source/_posts/2016-03-13-rest-misconceptions-6.markdown

 ## How can I version my URI?

-Troy Hunt wrote in his [blog posting][thunt], there are number of ways to version a REST API and all of them wrong.
+Troy Hunt wrote in his [blog posting][thunt], that there are number of ways to version a REST API and all of them wrong.
 There are the 3 common ways, but together with a bunch of comments under Troy's post, one could count up to 6 or maybe 8 various wrong options.
 First let's look again at the most common and then I'll try to convince you that there is in fact a way less wrong.